 These 7 Up Biscuits are light, fluffy, buttery and oh so tender and only made with just 4 ingredients!!
 Toss together this dough in no time and watch the magic of 7 Up work.
 You will never guess these weren’t made in your grandmother’s kitchen.
-If you love biscuits, try my Bacon Cheddar Biscuits, Cheddar Bay Biscuits, and Big Mama’s Biscuits!
+If you love biscuits, try these Fried Chicken Biscuits, Bacon Cheddar Biscuits, Cheddar Bay Biscuits, and Big Mama’s Biscuits!

 7 Up Biscuits With Just 4 Ingredients!

 Everyone’s got that one food they just can’t resist.
 I’m talking about that one thing that makes your mouth water and has you coming back for seconds or thirds.
 For me, it’s biscuits.
 I love the texture, I love the taste and I love the simplicity.